elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_06.md

 2. **Registered access**: Anyone can access the materials provided they register beforehand and agree to the terms and conditions.
 3. **Controlled access**: Only specific persons can access the materials after requesting and being granted access.

-Depending on the repository you choose (see Chapter 3), access to the material will differ.
+Depending on the repository you choose (see [Chapter 3: Getting ready to create your materials or reuse](chapter_03.md)), access to the material will differ.

 **Table 1 Access x Platforms**